jenkinsci/secone-security-plugin/README.md

 - Choose a Domain
 - Go to "Add Credentials"
 - Select "Secret text"
-- Add SEC1_API_KEY as ID and Configure the Credentials
+- Add `SEC1_API_KEY` as ID and Configure the Credentials

+To get `SEC1_API_KEY` navigate to https://scopy.sec1.io/ > "Login with GitHub" > "Settings"
+- In "API key" section, click on "Generate API key"
+- Copy key for use.

 <blockquote>
 <details>